aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotareafilter/_index.md

 ```

-Gets the index of the field to which this filter refers.
+Gets the index of the field which this filter refers to.
 A value of -2 indicates the values field.

 **Returns:**
 int